-Concetta “Penney” Serra: Part 2
+The Murder of Concetta “Penney” Serra Part 2 (Connecticut)

 On July 16, 1973, an unknown assailant chased down 21-year old Penney Serra in a New Haven, Connecticut parking garage, claiming her life with a single stab wound to the chest.
 It was a brazen attack in broad daylight and the crime put the city on edge.
 But investigators had abundant evidence to work with – bloodstains and fingerprints covered Penney’s car and the garage itself – surely the crime would be solved and the perpetrator apprehended quickly.